 How We Interview

 If we invite you to interview, we will match you with a member of our interview team, which is made up of a small subset of our alumni community and MBA admissions officers.
 Interviews may take place remotely or in person.
-We do not accept requests to interview on campus, and we do not have an on-campus interview program.
-The location, date, and mode of your interview will not impact your candidacy.
-We treat all interview results the same, regardless of where and how they were conducted.
+We do not have an on-campus interview program and do not accept requests to interview on campus.
+We treat all interviews equally in our evaluation process, and the location, date, and mode of your interview will not impact your candidacy.

 Interviews take place in the following time windows: